qmachine/quanah/docs/overview.rst

 in a recent paper, `QMachine: commodity supercomputing in web browsers
 <http://www.biomedcentral.com/1471-2105/15/176>`_, but Quanah was only briefly
 mentioned.
 This manual is the best reference for Quanah that is currently available.
-The main focuses here will be to describe how Quanah works, how to use Quanah, and how to contribute to the open-source project.
+The main focuses here will be to describe how it works, how to use it, and how to contribute to the open-source project.

 How it works